department-of-veterans-affairs/health-apis-kong/README.md

-    only needed value and passes it along to the application with the token.) sends_unauthorized - Boolean telling kong whether or not it should send a 401 Operation Outcome message to the user (Defaults to true)
+    only needed value and passes it along to the application with the token.) sends_unauthorized - Boolean telling kong whether or not it should send a 401 Operation Outcome message to the user (Defaults to true) allow_if_header_is_missing - Boolean that if set to true, will allow requests if the header is missing.
+This can be useful for situations where the header can be used to trigger additional behavior, but it is still valid to request with out it.
+(Defaults to false)
 ```

 ---